xcube-dev/xcube/docs/source/open_parameters_api.md

 # Common data store conventions

+This document is a work in progress.

 ## Open Parameters

-This document is a work in progress.
-It aims to provide an overview of the interface defined by an xcube data store or opener in its open parameters schema, and how this schema may be used by a UI generator to automatically construct a user interface for a data opener.
+This section aims to provide an overview of the interface defined by an xcube data store or opener in its open parameters schema, and how this schema may be used by a UI generator to automatically construct a user interface for a data opener.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be